luka-loehr/promptly/docs/tools/file-system.md

   - On failure: An error message explaining the reason (e.g., `Failed to edit, 0 occurrences found...`, `Failed to edit, expected 1 occurrences but found 2...`).
 - **Confirmation:** Yes.
 Shows a diff of the proposed changes and asks for user approval before writing to the file.

-These file system tools provide a foundation for the Gemini CLI to understand and interact with your local project context.
+These file system tools provide a foundation for the Promptly to understand and interact with your local project context.